 What does the prostate do?
 The most important function of the prostate is producing a fluid that makes up semen.
 This thin milky liquid helps to nourish and protect sperm.
 During ejaculation, the prostate muscles forcefully push this prostatic fluid into the urethra, where it is then mixed with millions of sperm from the testicles which have been carried into the urethra through tubes called the vas deferens.
 Semen is also made of secretions from another gland in the reproductive system called the bulbourethral gland.
 Prostatic secretions are important for fertility in men since they contribute to proper functioning of sperm cells.
 The liquid also contains an enzyme to thin out semen, called the prostate-specific antigen (PSA).
 Doctors can run a test on this enzyme called a PSA exam, to determine if your prostate is showing any abnormalities.

 The prostate also contributes to healthy urinary function, since the gland wraps around the urethra which allows for the flow of urine from the bladder to the penis.
 The urethra is responsible for carrying both semen and urine out of the body through the penis.
 To prevent semen from entering the bladder during ejaculation, the prostate and the bladder’s sphincter muscle close the urethra up to the bladder.
 Furthermore, to prevent urine from entering the prostate seminal ducts, the prostate muscles close the seminal ducts during urination.

+What issues are related to aging prostate health?
 For many men, prostate health is a priority as they reach a certain age.
 This is due to common urinary tract symptoms like frequent urination and incomplete bladder emptying that present themselves due to changes in the prostate.